Sliding Shower Doors

 Are there different kinds of sliding shower doors?

-There are several types of sliding glass doors that ABC Glass and Mirror, Inc. carefully selected due to the excellent construction, durability and aesthetic appeal.
+There are several types of sliding glass doors that ABC GLASS AND MIRROR carefully selected due to the excellent construction, durability and aesthetic appeal.
 Some of our most treasured sliding doors are the Cardinal Skyline, CRL Laurence Serenity Series and the Essence Series.
 These doors offer a sleek modern look coupled with a smooth, effortless feel when you open and close your enclosure.
 Another type of sliding shower door that is very popular, especially for tubs, is the bypass glass enclosure.
 What makes the bypass a special kind of shower door is that instead of one sliding panel, both panels slide.
 Now it is important to mention that although both panels slide, there may be a need for additional stationary glass panels.
 These would only be required if additional space had to be enclosed.
 All of our sliding doors bring visual appeal and space-efficiency to your home.

 Skyline, Serenity, Essence or Bypass glass shower doors are great options if your space is limited and you are looking for a low maintenance shower enclosure.